 - 2.5.1 The student must advise the relevant Deputy Principal in writing prior to the day of the assessment task and provide supporting evidence.
 This includes any student who has been granted 'Extended Leave Travel'.
-One of the following decisions will then be made: - 2.5.1.1 The student may be permitted to do the task at the first opportunity when they return. - 2.5.1.2 If the task is a hand-in task, the student must submit the task / assessment before the due date or make arrangements for someone else to deliver it to the Head Teacher prior to 8:45am on the due date. - 2.5.1.3 The student may be given a substitute task - 2.5.1.4 The reason for absence may be deemed invalid and a mark or zero awarded.
+One of the following decisions will then be made: - 2.5.1.1 The student may be permitted to do the task at the first opportunity when they return. - 2.5.1.2 If the task is a hand-in task, the student must submit the assessment task before the due date or make arrangements for someone else to deliver it to the Head Teacher prior to 8:45am on the due date. - 2.5.1.3 The student may be given a substitute assessment task. - 2.5.1.4 The reason for absence may be deemed invalid and a mark of zero awarded.
 The student will still be required to complete the task to achieve outcomes. - 2.5.1.5 In exceptional circumstances only, the student may be given an estimate.
-Any use and calculation of an estimate will be in line with NESA expectations. - 2.5.2 If a student is required to submit or complete an assessment task in class on a day which falls during a period when the student is on suspension, the Deputy Principal or Principal will make arrangements to enable the student to comply with the school's assessment requirements.
+Any use and calculation of an estimate will be in line with NESA guidelines. - 2.5.2 If a student is required to submit or complete an assessment task in class on a day which falls during a period when the student is on suspension, the Deputy Principal or Principal will make arrangements to enable the student to comply with the school's assessment requirements.

-2.6 Conduct during Examinations, Tests or Assessment Tasks
+2.6 Conduct during assessment tasks

-- 2.6.1 Students must cease speaking or communicating in any way as they enter the assessment / examination venue and remain silent while in the assessment / examination venue except if talking with a teacher / supervisor. - 2.6.2 Students must follow the teacher's / supervisor's instructions at all times - 2.6.3 Students must behave in a manner that will not disturb the work of any other student nor disrupt the conduct of the assessment / examination. - 2.6.4 Students must make a serious attempt at all questions in the assessment / examination.
-Answers must not contain frivolous or offensive material. - 2.6.5 Students must not take food into the assessment / examination room other than for a known, verified medical condition already documented with the school. - 2.6.6 Students must only take permitted equipment into the assessment / examination room.
-Books, notes, paper, mobile phones, watches, earbuds/airpods and electronic equipment of any kind are not the be taken into the assessment / examination venue. - 2.6.7 Any mobile phone left in a bag in the area, not deemed to be the assessment / examination room, must be switched off. - 2.6.8 Students must remain in the assessment / examination venue until the assessment / examination time has elapsed and they are dismissed by the teacher / supervisor. - 2.6.9 Students must behave ethically.
-No attempt should be made to engage in malpractice (cheat or attempt to cheat). - 2.6.10 Students must not take an examination paper or writing booklet from the examination venue. - 2.6.11 Students are only permitted to use clear, fully transparent plastic bags or sleeves as a pencil case. - 2.6.12 Students are only permitted to use clear, fully transparent drink bottles, without labels, that contains only water.
+- 2.6.1 Students must cease speaking or communicating in any way as they enter the assessment task venue and remain silent while in the assessment task venue except if talking with a teacher/invigilator. - 2.6.2 Students must follow the teacher's/invigilator's instructions at all times. - 2.6.3 Students must behave in a manner that will not disturb the work of any other student nor disrupt the conduct of the assessment task. - 2.6.4 Students must make a serious attempt at all questions in the assessment task.
+Answers must not contain frivolous or offensive material. - 2.6.5 Students must not take food into the assessment task room other than for a known, verified medical condition already documented with the school. - 2.6.6 Students must only take permitted equipment into the assessment task.
+Books, notes, paper, mobile phones, watches, earbuds/Airpods/headphones and electronic equipment of any kind are not to be taken into the assessment task. - 2.6.7 Any mobile phone left in a bag in an area deemed to be part of the assessment task, must be switched off. - 2.6.8 Students must remain in the assessment task venue until the assessment task time has elapsed and they are dismissed by the teacher/invigilator. - 2.6.9 Students must behave ethically.
+No attempt should be made to engage in malpractice (cheat or attempt to cheat). - 2.6.10 Students must not take an assessment task question paper, writing booklet or any stimulus material from the assessment task venue. - 2.6.11 Students are only permitted to use clear, fully transparent plastic bags or sleeves as pencil cases. - 2.6.12 Students are only permitted to use clear, fully transparent drink bottles, without labels, that contain only water.

-2.7 Failure to comply with School Policy and Assessment Procedures
+2.7 Failure to comply with school policy and assessment procedures

-2.7.1 Failure to comply with School Policy and Assessment Procedures will result in a zero mark which will be notified in writing through the issuing of a 'Non-completion of course requirements' warning letter.
+2.7.1 Failure to comply with School Policy and Assessment Procedures will result in a penalty of a zero mark (which may be adjusted upon appeal) notified in writing through the issuing of a non-completion warning letter.